knice/inquiry.ucsc.edu/source/_articles/2020-21/you-are-welcome.md

 courtesy of Rebecca Covarrubias.</figcaption>
 </figure>
 It was initially unfamiliar and hard for Covarrubias, too.
-She now aims to make this cultural mashup---a challenge for many "first-gen" college students like herself---more visible and less stressful.
+She now aims to make this cultural mashup&mdash;a challenge for many "first-gen" college students like herself&mdash;more visible and less stressful.

-While universities value independence and intellectual exploration, first-gen college students from racial/ethnic minority backgrounds are often balancing---and are strengthened by---family obligations.
+While universities value independence and intellectual exploration, first-gen college students from racial/ethnic minority backgrounds are often balancing&mdash;and are strengthened by&mdash;family obligations.
 They care for siblings, translate at medical appointments, or offer financial support.
 "A university culture of independence and separation largely renders these connections invisible," said Covarrubias, whose